gouhongshen/docs/storage_usage.md

        by default, will do increment ckp each minute and global ckp each 100 increment ckps have done.

-       and ckp is also constrained by the minimal updates count restrict
+       and ckp is also constrained by the minimal updates count restriction.

+       but we can scan the catalog to collect block metadata that has not been checkpoint.

+       we are trying to update storage usage info every minute.

-    2. cost
+    3. cost

         * time: 1) decode serval ckps; 2) query mo_catalog.mo_user table.
         * space: need extra 4B + 8B + 8B + 4B + 4B = 28B for each blk update record in ckp

-    3. accurate
+    4. accurate

-       incremental ckp may be missing a few block update records since these blocks have not flushed.
+	we only consider blocks that are already flushed to the remote.